Home Houseplants Monstera vs Philodendron

 monstera vs phildendron leaves

-The difference between monstera vs philodendron plants isn’t always obvious.
+The difference between Monstera and philodendron plants is sometimes obscure.

-Typically, monstera leaves are rounder while philodendron leaves are split.
+Typically, monstera leaves round themselves, while philodendron leaves split.
 But some varieties can look similar, and closer observation is necessary.

 Unlike most philodendrons, monstera leaves have a “joint” called pulvinus or geniculum.